pharmbio/ptp-project/manuscript/journal.md

 - [x] Class membership plots: Use same order of plot labels as in Norinder 2015
 - [x] Class membership plots: Use same colors as in fillup plots
 - [x] Add 0, 0.5 and 1 as ticks in calibration plots
+- [ ] Extend discussion
+- [ ] Write conclusion
+- [ ] Press more on what we provide and what is new, and its implications
+- [ ] Write about separate treatment of assumed negatives, and explain what this means
+- [ ] Describe "Original CP Efficiency" (Staffan)
+- [ ] Include plot of large targets (wo-drugbank)
+  - Plot the large targets as a separate plot
+  - Maybe do 1, 2 and 3 as subplots
+- [ ] Original class: Observed
+- [ ] Write something about "Credibility" in discussion

 ## On Hold